 2. St. Dunstan in the East

-The second stop is also of a historical nature and must be visited if you wish see a new London: St. Dunstan in the East, a hidden church, built in 1100, struck by a fire in 1666 and bombed during the Second World War World.
-In 1971 its ruins were transformed into a fascinating and magical public garden that still today with its magical and fairytale atmosphere enchants i lucky visitors who decide to include it in their itinerary.
+The second stop is also of a historical nature and must be visited if you wish to see a new London: St. Dunstan in the East, a hidden church, built-in 1100, struck by a fire in 1666 and bombed during the Second World War World.
+In 1971 its ruins were transformed into a fascinating and magical public garden that still today with its magical and fairytale atmosphere enchants lucky visitors who decide to include it in their itinerary.

 3. Sherlock Holmes Museum

 Another mysterious place that arouses curiosity to lovers of detective novels is the Museum of Sherlock Holmes, on three floors, of which the famous studio is located on the first of the investigator equipped with all the tools used to solve his cases.
 On the second, instead, are the rooms of Dr. Watson and Mrs. Hudson.
 Finally, on the third floor, it is possible to see some of the most important scenes from novels, made with wax models.

 Another wonder to be discovered in the heart of London is The Kyoto Garden, the Japanese garden, in Holland Park.
 This enchanted garden, where peace and tranquility reigns, immediately refer to a fairytale way with its many inhabitants as in the best fairy tales for children: squirrels, peacocks, ducks, fish and foxes.
 The Kyoto Japanese Garden is in fact a real hidden gem in the elegant Kensington neighborhood.
 Between luxury shops and exclusive restaurants, you can find a small oasis of tranquility.
 This beautiful park has many secret corners, with winding paths, statues, an opera house and an orangery.
 Built on the occasion of the Japan Festival held in London in 1992, all the elements that compose it have been designed to best reflect traditional Japanese gardens.

 5. Little Venice